brooksbenson/eloquent-js/chapter10/chapter10-notes.md

 A module is a piece of program that declares its dependencies (what it relies on) and defines an interface (for other modules to interact with).
 A system built with modules can be thought of like a lego block structure because the relationships between each piece can be easily picked out.

-Modules are handy because they can be used to give structure to larger programs, can be used in different programs, and they don't pollute the global namespace.
+Modules are handy because: they give structure to larger programs, can be used in different programs, and don't pollute the global namespace.

 ## Module Design